 A council embroiled in a bitter dispute over pay and conditions has been accused of drawing up plans to sack a quarter of its 4,300-strong workforce over the next three years.

 Unite said it had seen a "devastating" report by Southampton City Council setting out its budget and spending priorities until 2015, including setting aside £5 million a year from 2012 to 2014 for redundancies.

-Unions believe the local authority will on Monday impose worse pay and conditions on staff following six weeks of conflict which has seen hundreds of workers, including refuse collectors and social workers, take industrial action.
+Unions believe the local authority will impose worse pay and conditions on staff on Monday following six weeks of conflict which have seen hundreds of workers, including refuse collectors and social workers, take industrial action.

 Port health officers will go on strike on Monday, which Unite said will hit leisure and container services at Southampton.